ovesnel/HOLPRG-2002/_sources/tasks/task1/step3.rst.txt

     Installing collected packages: sqlparse, pytz, asgiref, django Successfully installed asgiref-3.3.1 django-3.1.7 pytz-2021.1 sqlparse-0.4.1

-After DJANGO has been installed let's create a DJANGO project called `netprog`
+After Django has been installed let's create a Django project called `netprog`

 ..
 Note ::

-    We have decided to call this DJANGO project ``netprog``, if you decide to change the name, keep note of the name since it will need to be changed in other places later.
+    We have decided to call this Django project ``netprog``, if you decide to change the name, keep note of the name since it will need to be changed in other places later.

 .. code-block:: bash